In unusual legal move, attorney for family of Donovon Lynch called to testify before special grand jury

 Alex Spiro is representing the Lynch family in a civil suit filed against the city of Virginia Beach and the officer who shot Lynch.

 “The attempt to subpoena the decedent’s family lawyer is the same type of intimidation tactic that has been used for many years,” Spiro said.
-“It’s the type of tactic of rather than getting at truth and respecting the process [that] leads to further divisions between police and people they are sworn to protect.”
+“It’s the type of tactic [that], rather than getting at truth and respecting the process, leads to further divisions between police and people they are sworn to protect.”

 The subpoena is also the first evidence that a special grand jury has been empaneled to look into the killing of Lynch, 25, who authorities said was shot March 26 by a Virginia Beach police officer during a chaotic night of violence on the city’s beachfront strip of bars and restaurants.

-Virginia Beach police have previously said two officers told them Lynch was brandishing a gun at the time of the shooting, but a friend of Lynch’s who was with him that night told The Washington Post he did not see Lynch pull out a weapon.
+Virginia Beach police have previously said two officers told them Lynch was brandishing a gun at the time of the shooting, but a friend of Lynch who was with him that night told The Washington Post he did not see Lynch pull out a weapon.

-It’s not clear what the special grand jury will ask Reichert, but the subpoena asked him to bring evidence related to the case that Reichert claimed during a press conference was “valuable” and that he found at the scene in the days after the shooting.
+It’s not clear what the special grand jury will ask Reichert, but the subpoena asked him to bring evidence related to the case that Reichert claimed during a news conference was “valuable” and that he found at the scene in the days after the shooting.

-Reichert did not say during the press conference what the evidence was that he claimed to have found.
+Reichert did not say during the news conference what the evidence was that he claimed to have found.
 He declined Friday to comment on the subpoena.

 Former Fairfax County prosecutor Casey Lingan said he could not recall ever calling an attorney to testify in a case under similar circumstances or hearing of a grand jury doing the same.
 He said prosecutors are reluctant to call attorneys because it can pierce attorney-client privilege.